LauraRobertson/betsy/README.md

 # bEtsy
 [b]Etsy will be an online store where a wide variety of products can be listed and sold by any user.
-In this project we will focus on reinforcing the major components of Rails, Model Validation, as well as introducing some more complex logic such as user authentication.
+Focus on reinforcing the major components of Rails, Model Validation, as well as introducing some more complex logic such as user authentication.

-This is a [Stage 3](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) project requiring you to expand upon what you have learned in class.

 ## Project Learning Goals
 - Core comprehension of: